 From Tokyo, your Japan Rail Pass gives you direct access to all that Yokohama has to offer.
 Both Tokyo and Yokohama are laced with JR train lines, giving you a multitude of travel options.

-- From Ueno Station, Tokyo Station, or Shinagawa Station, take the JR Tokaido Line.
+- From Ueno Station, Tokyo Station, or Shinagawa Station, take the JR Tokaido Line, Yokosuka Line of the Narita Express.
 This is the fastest route from Tokyo to Yokohama.

-- From Ikebukuro or Shinjuku Stations, you may take the express or limited express train on the Tokyo Toyoko Line.
+- From Ikebukuro or Shinjuku Stations, you may take the express or limited express train on the Tokyo Toyoko Line (not covered by the JR Pass).
 Depending on your starting point, the trip will last between 20 and 25 minutes.

 When traveling from Kyoto, you will pass through Tokyo.
 From Kyoto Station, take the JR Tokaido Shinkansen line to Tokyo Station, a trip of three and a half hours by Hikari train or four hours by Kodama train.
 Continue on the JR Tokaido Line to Yokohama Station.